osb-group/osb-learn/storyboarding/scripting/branching_paths.rst

 ..
 Promo image of routes go here. #longtermgoals

+Go on.
+Pick your best girl.

 Design Editor
 -------------
+The built-in design editor has been available alongside storyboarding for the majority of osu!'s timespan.
+This is a good tool to immediately visualize and manipulate your sprites in storyboarding, as its drag-and-drop interface very much encompasses the WYSIWYG philosophy.
+It certainly complements itself well with the basic knowledge of scripting, and you'll enjoy not having to scuffle around trying to calculate offset values or figure out coordinates with it.

+.. mention Tochi-'s and that one female storyboarder as some notable devs on it

+However, at the end of the day, the editor does have an upper limit on what can be done.
+Going up in scale and trying to storyboard more elaborate systems will leave you spending hours inefficiently picking at each individual item.
+Not all commands, such as compound commands, are available either.
+Some of these solutions can be worked around or cheesed, but when compared to storyboarding via programming, there are very real limitations.

+Interested in giving the Design Editor a shot though?
+Follow this route for more information!

 storybrew
 ---------

+Interested in pursuing storybrew?
+Follow this route for more information!

 osbpy
 -----
+Beautiful is better than ugly.
+Explicit is better than implicit.
+Simple is better than complex.
+Complex is better than complicated.
+Readability counts.

+Take all of that together, and you get the design philosophy for the programming language Python.
+As such, it is a language that spoils you silly and encourages rapid development.
+Naturally, this lends itself as a great candidate for storyboarding.
+Thus comes the mini-library of osbpy, developed by Wafu.
+Developed and scrunched within only a single file, this is as close as you can get with integrated development of storyboarding and Python together.

+Interested in trying out osbpy?
+Follow this route for more information!

 osu!SGL
 -------
+When a programmer thinks about how the stuff they're working seems ultra-repetitive and inefficient, they think to themselves, "I can make this more efficient".
+And so the prophecy came true, when MoonShade decided to develop a custom programming language to generate storyboards.
+Certainly osu!SGL was the starting catalyst to newer, higher levels of storyboarding.
+As a development medium, osu!SGL still provides itself as both quick to get into for a basic programmer and something that can quickly produce gratifying results.

+However, its age shows with the lack of recent support, and the absence of essential programming features such as implementation of lists create another hard barrier in pushing this further as a medium.
+However, the barrier of entry is still relatively low, and it is certainly respectable as not only a historical relic, but as a means to still develop elaborate storyboards.

+Interested in looking into osu!SGL?
+Follow this route for more information!

 Other Pursuits
 --------------